monicatk/GazeTheWeb/Browse/README.md

 5. Folder structure should look like this screenshot:
  * ![Folder structure](media/Folder.png)
 4. Create a build folder somewhere and execute CMake to create a project, which can be compiled.
- * SMI_REDN_SUPPORT defines, whether Client should compile with support for SMI iViewX
+ * CLIENT_SMI_REDN_SUPPORT defines, whether Client should compile with support for SMI iViewX
- * TOBII_EYEX_SUPPORT defines, whether Client should compile with support for Tobii EyeX SDK
+ * CLIENT_TOBII_EYEX_SUPPORT defines, whether Client should compile with support for Tobii EyeX SDK

 ## Notes
 This project uses the Chromium Embedded Framework.
 Please visit https://bitbucket.org/chromiumembedded/cef for more information about that project!